Death vs Taxes

 “Ignorance of the law is no excuse for breaking it, Mr Reaper.”
 Healey chastised.

-He paused, changing tack to a more conciliatory tone.
-His hand reached out and patted the Grim Reaper’s digits.
+Healey paused, changing tack to a more conciliatory tone.
+A hand reached out and patted the Grim Reaper’s digits.
 “This doesn’t look good for you.
 At this time I am obliged to advise you that you are allowed legal counsel.
 Would you like to call a lawyer or have a court appoint one for you?”

 “I know no living lawyers.
 Although I’ve met all the greats,” The Grim Reaper chuckled, “in passing.”